padmajanalam/Advanced-JS-Concepts/README.md

 - It will support modern browsers only and older browsers will ignore the strict mode as it is in string format and consider it as a string.
 - Anything under the strict mode will follow and throws erros accordingly and out-side the code will follow non strict mode.
 - We can use strict mode in 2 ways, by using in global scope for entire script and by using for individual functions.
+- In strict mode we can't use variables that have not been declared with var first.
 ```
 “use strict”;
 Var theVal = 0;